libamtrack/library/example/basic_plots/README.txt

 This example was written to provide easy way of generating data which could be later used in plots.
-It cover most basic units of libamtrack library: ER, RDD models and LET calculations.
+It cover most basic units of libamtrack library: ER, RDD models, LET and CSDA range calculations.
 Source file AT_plot.c can be compiled and linked to libamtrack library to produce executable file AT_plot.exe.
 This executable file can be used to generate plots data, can be steered using command line switches.